amybru/byioboba/README.md

 # Acknowledgement
 I would like to thank and credit the following sources for their assistance and contribution to this project.

-- My mentor with Code Institue, Gerard McBride, for helping me to brainstorm and coaching me through this project
+- My mentor with Code Institute, Gerard McBride, for helping me to brainstorm and coaching me through this project

 - The tutoring Team at Code Institute for helping me fix several bugs and understand why these errors were happening